 SYC Job Prospects Skillshare was established.
 This was funded by the Department of Employment, Education and Training and offered free courses and job search skills to eligible unemployed people.

-Training Prospects was opened as a division of SYC to provide training in various nationally accredited areas to young people and businesses.
-It is now South Australia’s largest non-government Registered Training Organisation.
+A division of SYC was created to provide training in various nationally accredited areas to young people and businesses.
+It was South Australia’s largest non-government Registered Training Organisation.

 SYC opened a youth agency